melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

-and permit regulations, finfish trap permits, gear restrictions, seasonal and area closures (e.g. the RCAs and CCAs; a closure of Cordell Banks to specific fishing), depth restrictions, trip limits, and minimum size limits to regulate the commercial fishery.
+and permit regulations, finfish trap permits, gear restrictions, seasonal and area closures (e.g. the RCAs and CCAs; a closure of Cordell Banks to specific fishing), depth restrictions, trip limits, and minimum size limits to regulate the commercial fishery [@Vandenberg2014].

-The state of California has adopted regulatory measures to manage the minor seashore shallow rockfish fishery based on the harvest guidelines set forth by the PFMC.
-The commercial open access and limited entry fixed gear sectors have undergone three different spatial management changes since 2000.
-Since 2005, both have managed the area south of \CapeM as one area.
-The open access commercial fishery is managed based on bimonthly allowable catches, that have ranged from 200 pounds to 1800 pounds per two months since 2000.
-From 2005 to 2018, the catch limits have doubled and are now set at 1200 pounds per two months (for all months) with March and April remaining closed.
-The limited entry fixed gear sector has followed the same pattern as the open access sector with bi-monthly limits and a doubling of the catch since 2005.
-The limited entry trawl fleet is managed on monthly limits on an annual basis.
-Since 2011, the limit has been 300 pounds per month for non-IFQ species.

-**Recreational Fisheries**
+**Management of Recreational Fisheries**

-In March 1984 a recreational bag limig of 10 fish went into effect in California within the 20 fish aggregate.
+In March 1984 California adopted a general 20 aggregate daily bag limit that included a sub-bag limit of 10 fish for any given species.
 Significant regulatory changes in California's recreational sector began with a change from unlimited number of hooks and lines allowed prior to 2000 to no more than three hooks and one line per angler in 2000.
 Since 2001, the limit has been no more than two hooks and one line per angler.
+Beginning January 1, 2021 there is a five-fish sub-bag limit for vermilion rockfish.
 There is no size limit in the recreational fishery for vermilion rockfish.

 California also began spatial management, including area closures, and depth